kintsugi-programmer/KintsugiEnigma/DevOps/3 VMs and Deploying a MERN app.md

 - An **IP address** is a unique string of numbers that identifies a device on a network, like the internet.
 Think of it like a **house address**: it's how computers (or any devices on the network) know where to send information.
 - For example, `192.168.1.1` is an IP address.
+- Public IP is unique like `Addhar Card`
+- All world connected through Sea Cables
+- when clicking a website
+  - React Server send html files from america
+  - comes from sea link
+  - comes to my tower to router
+  - to pc.
 - An **IP address** is essential for routing data on the internet, but it's not the most human-friendly system.
+- IPv4
+  - eg: 0.1.2.111,etc.
+  - Range from 0.0.0.0 to 255.255.255.255
+  - NOT 12231231.1.2.23
+  - Limited Address , 255**4
+- IPv6
+  - new tech after IPv4
+  - eg: 2404:6800:4002:821::200e,etc.
+  -

 ### Domain name

 - A **domain name** is the readable, human-friendly address we use to access websites, like `google.com` or `example.org`.
 - Domains are a higher-level abstraction that makes it easier for us to remember websites instead of trying to recall a string of numbers (like an IP address).
+- internet protocol doesn't understand domain names, it understand Public IPs.
 - For instance, when you type `www.google.com` into your browser, your computer looks up that domain name and finds the corresponding IP address, then connects to the website.

 ## Domain name vs Phone number